Tomato Ketchup lysine-arginine content for herpes management

 Tomato ketchup is a sweet and tangy sauce, typically made from tomatoes, sugar, and vinegar, with assorted seasonings and spices.

 Tomato ketchup is a popular condiment worldwide, used on a variety of foods.
-Itβs a good source of lycopene, a powerful antioxidant.
+It’s a good source of lycopene, a powerful antioxidant.

 Lysine Considerations

-Lysine may also have some effects on the herpes virus, which causes cold sores and genital sores.
-Studies have suggested that taking lysine supplements or applying lysine cream may help prevent or treat these infections by blocking the amino acid arginine, which the virus needs to grow.
+Research indicates that lysine may have an impact on the herpes virus, which is responsible for cold sores and genital sores.
+Taking lysine supplements or using lysine cream could potentially prevent or treat these infections by working against the amino acid arginine, which the virus requires for growth.

 Tomato ketchup contains 23mg of lysine per 100g.
 Lysine is an essential amino acid that supports protein synthesis, collagen formation, and immune function.